-= Taffer's Tilesets & Graphics =-For the ASCII purist.

 graphics that serve as a drop-in replacement for the default Dwarf Fortress graphics.
 Every tile means the same thing as the default graphics, but all of them have been redrawn to look aesthetically pleasing.
 This avoids the odd graphical oddities that occur with many otherwise wonderful tilesets.
 I find the cumulative differences from the default graphics add a lot of polish to the game, giving it an attractive (albeit minimalistic) aesthetic.
 I'm a bit of a perfectionist and my many updates attest to that, but the result is pleasing and well-polished.
 If you dislike the font, there is an alternate included.

 While my "Dawnbringer" colour scheme is previewed here, the download also includes the vanilla colours, along with Tocky's colours, and Tamber-krain/Taffer colours.
 Optional racial graphics are included for dwarves, humans, elves, goblins, and kobolds.
 If the tileset is a little small for you, there is a double-sized version included in the download.

 These tilesets are meant to be installed onto a vanilla Dwarf Fortress installation.
 They will also work perfectly with any ASCII mods.
 Do not install this over an installation with Mayday, Phoebus, Ironhand, CLA, or any other graphic set unless you know what you're doing, as the raws will need to be corrected.

-Four wall options!
-Solid or hollow, with diagonal or the traditional straight versions of each.
-Diagonal walls allow for beautiful fractal fortress designs and give a more organic look, while the straight options look make for more attractive "traditional" fortresses.
+Four wall options are included, pictured above.
+Solid or hollow walls, with diagonal or the traditional straight versions of each.
+Diagonal walls allow for beautiful fractal fortress designs and have an organic look, while the straight options look make for more attractive "traditional" fortresses.
 The hollow walls make for nicer fortifications, while the solid wall option is a cleaner look.

 Many good, stout dwarves died making these tilesets.
 Also a few elves, and possibly a spider monkey.